zerowastefestival/zerowastefestival.github.io/_posts/2018-09-07-zero-waste-at-bi-urban.md

 This is a free event - just pop in and say hi!

 ### Friday -Rot- 7th of September at 6pm - Re-Grow
 The 5th ‘R’ is ROT, which is something that Kaethe (Master Composter) knows all about.
-Join her for a composting workshop and attend Patricia’s talk on choosing compostable alternatives.
+Join her for a composting workshop and attend Patricia O'Flynn’s talk on choosing compostable alternatives.

 ***